 Object Description Authentication Method Configuration You can configure how a user is authenticated when they log into the switch via one of the management client interfaces.
-Client The manage The management client for which the configuration below applies.
+Client The manage ement client for which the configuration below applies.
 Method can no local be set to one of the following values: Authentication is disabled and login is not possible.
 Use the local user database on the switch for authentication.
 Methods radius Use remote RADIUS server(s) for authentication.
 Use remote TACACS+ server(s) for authentication.
-Methods that involves remote servers are timed out if the remote servers are offline.
+Methods that involves remote servers are timed out if the remot servers are offline.
 In this case the next method is tried.
-Each method is tried from left to right and continues until a method either approves or rejects a user.
+Each method from left to right and continues until a method either approximately a user.
 (If a local configuration is available, you can still configure it directly even if the servers are not operational.)